SwiftThemes/EAA/assets/readme.txt

 Yes, if you promise me that you won't add random javascript from unknown sources.
 == Screenshots ==

-1. Panel added by the Easy AdSense Ads & Scripts Manager to the customizer ( Appearance -> Customize )
+1. Panel added by the Easy AdSense Ads & Scripts Manager to the customizer ( Appearance -> Customize ).
+2. Home page ad locations explained.
+3. Single post/page locations explained.
+4. Widget added by **Easy AdSense Ads & Scripts**

 == Changelog ==